-Backyard Aquaponics is a leading Aquaponics company launched in Western Australia.
-Initially it was just a group of people offering support and information for people interested in the subject of Aquaponics.
-Today, the company is still a well-known provider of books, magazines and DVDs concerning the topic, but it is also a rapidly developing online store offering a wide range of Aquaponic systems.
-Backyard Aquaponics provides a worldwide shipping only for some of their products.
+Backyard Aquaponics is a leading edge aquaponics company launched in Western Australia.
+Initially it was just a group of people offering support and information for people interested in the subject of aquaponics.
+Today, the company is still a well-known provider of books, magazines and DVDs concerning the topic but it is also a rapidly developing online store offering a wide range of aquaponic systems.
+Backayard Aquaponics provides a worldwide shipping only for some of their products.
 The rest is available in their retail store located in the Western Australia.

-The cheapest and the smallest system available produced by this company is the balcony Aquaponics [Figure 4] for 995 dollars .
+The cheapest and the smallest system offered by this company is the balcony aquaponics for 995 dolars.

-4.2.3.3.
 Nelson Pade's Shop

-Nelson Pade's shop is a family company from USA that have been designing and researching Aquaponics systems for nearly 25 years.
-They launched their online shop in 2005 and they are still expanding.
+Nelson Pade's shop is a family company from USA that have been designing and researching aquaponics systems for nearly 25 years.
+They launched online shop in 2005 and they are still expanding product assortment.
 The shop does not ship their products outside of the USA.

-The smallest and cheapest product is an Aquaponic system for use at home or school [Figure 5] priced around 3000 dollars .
+The smallest and cheapest indoor aquaponic system offered by Nelson Pade's Shop is priced at around 3000 dolars.